arx-tools/node-pkware/README.md

 `decompress(config: object): transform._transform` - alias for explode

+_TODO: describe implode once it's implemented_

-`stream` - a set of helper functions for channeling streams to and from explode/implode
+`stream` - an object of helper functions for channeling streams to and from explode/implode

 `stream.through(transformer: function): Transform` - a function, which takes a `transform._transform` type function and turns it into a Transform stream instance